 On the drive I started to think about my options.
 The heaviest snow was forecast to fall south of Albany, in and around the Hudson Valley.
 I was looking for a way to ski it without driving through it.

-I consulted with Skiology Matt.
-“Harv, if you want to ski Hunter on Monday, you have to leave Gore by noon on Sunday.”
+Skiology Matt gave me his input: “If you want to ski Hunter on Monday, you’d better leave Gore by noon on Sunday.”
 I’m rarely receptive to the voice of reason, when I first encounter it.
 I resisted.

 Gore was beautiful on Sunday, with spectacular views and fun snowmaking whales to navigate.
 Sometime during the morning, NWS pushed the start of the snowfall in the Adirondacks back to 3pm.
 And it looked like at least some of what was to going to fall on Sunday would fall after closing.